davidinations/ApartmentPricePredictions/README.md

 I will use that data for predict Rent Price With Gradient Boosting Regressor Model.
 ### _How To Test The Model_
 There is Folder Name Src run that **app.py** file (You still need to download python, maybe another type in the future).
+### Information
+This Project Mostly Use Indonesian Language